Frequently Asked Questions

 What are admission requirements and desired applicant characteristics for the Elson S. Floyd College of Medicine?

-The Admissions Committee seeks the following attributes:
+The Admissions Committee seeks the following attributes and life experiences:

 - Personal attributes that include (but are not limited to) the following: